adwise-fiu/Level-Site-PPDT/README.md

 kubectl delete -f k8/level_sites
 ```

-Then just repeat the instructions on the previous section.
+Then repeat the instructions on the previous section.

 ### Clean up
 Destroy the EKS cluster using the following: